jzanetti/GradABM_ESR/doc/cli_input.rst

 The agent and agent group data are related to the agent and interactions that we will use in the model.

-3.1 Base agent data (intermediate data)
+3.1 Base agent data
 ================

-The agent data is produced from the original JUNE model, it reads in the format in ``parquet``
+The agent data is produced from the original JUNE model, and then being processed accordingly (e.g., converting ethnicity from name to identifier, adding vaccination etc.).
+It exports in the format in ``parquet``

 An example of agent data is shown below: